 FYI last month a huge amount of time was spent on a Report Designer issue with Accounts v23.
 It appeared that the Data Source was locked to ‘SageLine50v13’, as the reports failed to run, citing that data source as being missing, and it was not possible to change the data source from SageLine50v13 in any reports either (the dialog box’s Save Changes button was not clickable).
 I told the customer that it looked like they might have restored reports from a v13 client which needed updating, or maybe to set the reports path to local rather than data files location.
 That didn’t work, so I advised they make use of their Sage Cover support contract, since I only charge this client £100 per month for mostly-everything IT service and support.
 Sage advised the client that the computer was corrupt and needed a full re-format and reinstall.
 Given that it was a new computer a few weeks earlier and had Sage installed from a new v24 ADM disk, I disputed this, but was nonetheless left to try to work it out.
 After 6 – 8 hours of pissing about, I happened upon this Sage article.
 I had searched for the term SageLine50v13 a week earlier and found nothing, so who knows when this article was published?

-My advice to Sage users is that it’s expensive to support, and utterly wank.
+My advice to Sage users is that it’s a nightmare to support and very prone to failure.
 There are thankfully many alternatives available now.
 Xero works for me.